 Pope Francis calls for peace and compassion in crisis areas

-In his moving Christmas address, Pope Francis recalled peace again and to end conflicts worldwide.
-During the traditional blessing "Urbi et Orbi" on December 25th, the 88-year-old church head recalled in particular the severe humanitarian crises in Ukraine and in the Middle East.
-"Add the fire, leave the hostages free and help the population exhausted by hunger and war," he appealed with a view to the victims of people in Gaza and other crisis regions.
-In his message, he not only condemned violence, but also called for increased solidarity with those who have to suffer from armed conflicts and climate change, such as in Lebanon, Syria and in Africa, such as kathpress reported.
+In his moving Christmas address, Pope Francis once again called for peace and an end to conflicts worldwide.
+During the traditional blessing “Urbi et Orbi” on December 25, the 88-year-old church leader particularly recalled the serious humanitarian crises in Ukraine and the Middle East.
+“Stop the fire, release the hostages and help the population exhausted by hunger and war,” he appealed to the suffering people in Gaza and other crisis regions.
+In his message, he not only condemned the violence, but also called for increased solidarity with those suffering from armed conflict and climate change, such as in Lebanon, Syria and Africa Kathpress reported.

-Criticism of the military approach in the Gaza Strip
+Criticism of the military action in the Gaza Strip

-Franziskus' words came in the middle of increasing violence in the Gaza Strip, where he described the military actions as "cruelty".
-In a prayer for Angelus, he spoke of "so much cruelty, the children who are shot at with machine guns" and criticized bombing at schools and hospitals.
-These statements were made after an Israeli air raid, which cost lives on Friday ten members of a family, including seven children.
-Israel's army rejected these reports and emphasized that she had targeted militant terrorists.
-In response to the Pope's statements, the Israeli Ministry of Foreign Affairs pointed out that Francis ignores the reality of the struggle against terrorism and "with two dimensions" between victims and perpetrators, such as yahoo news reported.
+Francis' words came amid increasing violence in the Gaza Strip, where he described military actions as "atrocity."
+At an Angelus prayer, he spoke of “so much cruelty to the children who are being shot at with machine guns” and criticized bombings of schools and hospitals.
+These statements came after an Israeli air strike that killed 10 members of a family, including seven children, on Friday.
+Israel's army denied these reports and said it was targeting militants.
+In response to the Pope's comments, the Israeli Foreign Ministry pointed out that Francis ignores the reality of the fight against terrorism and "applies double standards" between victims and perpetrators, such as Yahoo News reported.